GOLDEN BAY COMMUNITY TRUST FUNDING GRANTS

 - Political parties or groups aligned with political parties

-- Support the doctrine of religious organisations
+- Support the doctrine of religious organizations

 - Fund debt retirement